NikiHadzhi/react-app-starwars/README.md

-# Getting Started with Create React App
+# This is a project with educational purposes.
+It's build with React and Softuni practice server.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).